Travel Guide to Targovishte Bulgaria

 Varosh is the city’s old town.
 Here many churches and ancient buildings are scattered throughout the area.
 Be sure to stroll through Varosh and take in some of the impressive architecture.

-Lyulkia offers thirty campsites to less demanding travellers.
+Lyulkia offers thirty campsites to less demanding travelers.
 If you can handle sleeping in your tent, rates at Lyulkia are extremely inexpensive.
 The campsite is located near the river.

 Located within Targovishte, Tauri Wine International produces some of Bulgaria’s best wine.
 The winery’s staff dedicates themselves to creating old-fashioned, delicious wines.
 The Romans brought wine to Bulgaria, and the winemakers still utilize the same care when producing today’s Tauri wines.
 They go to the best vineyards sampling grapes along the way and then pick which vineyard will produce their wines.
 Quality is assured.
 No trip to Targovishte is complete without sampling some of the incredible Chardonnay, Cabernet Sauvignon, Merlot, or Sauvignon Blanc.